betsee/betse/doc/md/INSTALL.md

 ##### Wine

-**FIXME:** While BETSE may indeed be installable _and_ runnable under Wine, there's little point in doing so, as the resulting PyInstaller-frozen binaries are likely to embed Wine-specific shared libraries unlikely to behave as expected under actual Windows systems.
+> **NOTE** While BETSE may indeed be installable _and_ runnable under Wine,
+> there's little point in doing so, as the resulting PyInstaller-frozen binaries
+> are likely to embed Wine-specific shared libraries unlikely to behave as
+> expected under actual Windows systems.
 Excise this entire subsection, please.

 Under non-Windows systems, these dependencies are installable in a system-wide manner via Wine emulation.
 This emulation requires the following packages: